AndreasTraut/Machine-Learning-with-Python/README.md

 ![](./media/docker_localhost.jpg)

 The folder "data" contains the datasets.
-If you would like to do further analysis or produce alternate visualisations of the Airbnb-data, you can download them from [here](http://insideairbnb.com/get-the-data.html).
+If you would like to do further analysis or produce alternate visualizations of the Airbnb-data, you can download them from [here](http://insideairbnb.com/get-the-data.html).
 It is available below under a [Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication"](http://creativecommons.org/publicdomain/zero/1.0/) license.
 The data for the Vermont-Vendor-Payments can be downloaded from [here](https://data.vermont.gov/Finance/Vermont-Vendor-Payments/786x-sbp3) and are available under the [Open Data Commons Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).

 ![](./media/docker_localhost_data.jpg)When you open the Jupyter-Notebook, you will see, that Apache Spark Version 3.0.0 and Hadoop Version 3.2 is installed: